In this review...

-Honda Accord 2020 Philippines Review: This One is for the Fans
+1. Honda Accord 2020 Philippines Review: Introduction

 The Honda Accord is currently in an uneasy situation.
 When this 10th generation Honda Accord was first unveiled in Detroit 2 years ago, it gave me hope that Honda was ready to revive the once-proud model at least on our shores.